MelissaData/GlobalAddressObject-Cpp-Linux/README.md

 ## Run Bash Script
 Parameters:
-- -a1 or --addressLine1: a test address line 1
+- --addressLine1: a test address line 1
-- -a2 or --addressLine2 (optional): a test address line 2
+- --addressLine2 (optional): a test address line 2
-- -a3 or --addressLine3 (optional): a test address line 3
+- --addressLine3 (optional): a test address line 3
-- -l or --locality: a test locality
+- --locality: a test locality
-- -a or --administrativeArea: a test administrative area
+- --administrativeArea: a test administrative area
-- -p or --postalCode: a test postal code
+- --postalCode: a test postal code
-- -c or --country: a test country
+- --country: a test country

   These are convenient when you want to get results for a specific address in one run instead of testing multiple addresses in interactive mode.

+- --dataPath (optional): a data file path directory to test the Global Address Object
-- -l or --license (optional): a license string to test the Global Address Object
+- --license (optional): a license string to test the Global Address Object
-- -q or --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater
+- --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive